Reply to "Comment on 'Absence of a consistent classical equation of motion for a mass-renormalized point charge'" (arXiv:2511.02865v1, 3 Nov 2025): Response to Primary Objection

-Alternatively, to enable determining the radiated momentum-energy across the transition intervals directly from Maxwell's equations, one can maintain an effective nonzero transition interval equal to about $2\tau_e$ with $\tau_e = e^2/(6\pi\eps_0 mc^3)$ for the renormalized mass $m$ as $a\to 0$; this has been confirmed analytically and computationally using \cite[eqs.
-(5.34)-(5.35)] {Yaghjian3rd}.
-However, such a determination is unnecessary because the radiated energy and momentum during a transition interval is given by (\ref{825-1}) and the corresponding equation for momentum.
-Without renormalization, Maxwell's equations remain valid for all time $t$ (within as well as outside the transition intervals) even as $a\to 0$ in the unrenormalized equation of motion since the radiated transition-interval momentum-energy of the mass that approaches infinity as $a\to 0$ also goes to zero.

 In summary, it is shown in \cite{Absence} and \cite{Yaghjian3rd} that a causal classical equation of motion that satisfies Lorentz covariance and momentum-energy conservation can be derived for the charged spherical insulator from a careful rigorous application of Maxwell's equations, the relativistic generalization of Newton's second law of motion, and Einstein's mass-energy relation, provided mass renormalization is not introduced.
-Even with renormalization as $a\to 0$, the derived equation of motion remains valid (under the condition of relativistic (Born) rigidity and avoidance of extraordinarily large jumps in externally applied forces \cite{Absence,Yaghjian3rd}) if one realizes that renormalization precludes the use of Maxwell's equations to directly find the radiated energy and momentum during the infinitesimally short transition intervals.
+Even with renormalization of the mass of the charged sphere as $a\to 0$, the derived equation of motion remains valid (under the condition of relativistic (Born) rigidity and avoidance of extraordinarily large jumps in externally applied forces \cite{Absence,Yaghjian3rd}) if one realizes that renormalization precludes the use of Maxwell's equations to directly find the radiated energy and momentum during the infinitesimally short transition intervals.
 Fortunately, one can still rely on the integrations of the equation of motion over the transition intervals to indirectly, but straightforwardly, obtain the energy and momentum radiated during the transition intervals.
-Unfortunately, neither a classical nor quantum equation of motion exists for a finite-mass point charge that avoids ad hoc mass renormalization.
+Unfortunately, neither a classical nor quantum equation of motion exists for an actual finite-mass point charge such as the electron that avoids ad hoc mass renormalization.
 Such an equation of motion would require the holy-grail unification of electrodynamic and inertial/gravitational forces that, as Dirac wrote \cite{Dirac1938}, ``brings one up against the problem of the structure of the electron, which has not yet received any satisfactory solution.''
+The instantaneous jump in velocity, produced by an instantaneous jump in applied external force, of a classical charged sphere with renormalized mass as the radius of the sphere approaches zero radiates a finite energy.
+However, it would be impossible to determine if an instantaneous jump in external force applied to an actual electron produced an instantaneous jump in velocity because such a rapid jump in velocity would be masked by quantum effects.